lidofinance/community-staking-module/README.md

 Technically it's possible to add the CSM to the previous Staking Router version, but it's supposed to be added to the new one.

-Please Make sure that `test-local` or `test-integration` are running against the correct protocol setup:
+Please Make sure that `test-all` or `test-local` are running against the correct protocol setup:

 ```bash
 export CHAIN=devnet
 ```

-## Make a gas report
+### Make a gas report

 It requires all unit tests to be green